krakenCookie/krakenCookie.github.io/_posts/2015-01-01-webcomic_post.md

 ![plot of chunk smbc_votey_graph](/figure/source/2015-01-01-webcomic_post/smbc_votey_graph-1.png)

 <p class = "figcaption">Just kidding Zach, I know how much you appreciate graph jokes.
-Typical height of 1 panel $\approx$ 500 px.
+Typical height of 1 panel $$ \approx $$ 500 px.
 If you want to make graphs that look like this in `ggplot`, you can with the... `xkcd` package in R.</p>

 ## Prague Race:

-## Source code:
+## Source Code:

-> My multi-thread web-scraper
+> `web_scraper_threaded_general.py`

-Written for Python 3.4+, requires Beautiful Soup and Pillow.
+ My multi-thread web-scraper, written for Python 3.4+, requires Beautiful Soup and Pillow.
 If you have `pip` you can try: `python3 pip install beautifulsoup4` and `python3 pip install pillow`.
 This is my first time ever working with threads in Python.
 Probably overkill, but it was fun to learn about.
 If you have any comments about what I could do better--any rookie mistakes I made--feel free to leave a comment...
 Once I get around to adding a comment section.

+> `web_scraper.py`

-> My crappier, non-threaded, web-scraper with poor documentation
+My crappier, non-threaded, web-scraper with poor documentation.
 Also written for Python 3.4+, requires Beautiful Soup and Pillow.
 This is the earlier, crappier version of my code for a few of the examples, more or less.

+> `2015-01-01-webcomic_post.Rmd`

+The R Markdown file this blog post is generated from.